 - Contact the developer and tell them they have an issue with blurry text.

-This is an extremely common problem in the early days of VR.
-The reason it happens is because most fonts get served in image formats like woff, woff2, etc. Images will pixelate as you grow larger than their native resolutions.
-Virtual screens tend to be well larger than a typical computer monitor, and so blurry text is a common occurrence in the virtual world.
+This is a pervasive problem in the early days of VR.
+This happens because most fonts get served in image formats like WOFF, WOFF2, etc. Images will pixelate as they grow larger.
+And virtual screens tend to be much bigger than your typical computer monitor.
+So blurry text is a common occurrence in the virtual world.